Find Grad Schools

 230 Yearly Graduations

 The most popular school in the United States for command control ops students seekinga master's degree is American Public University System.
 Each year, around 50,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-For the 2020-2021 academic year, 230 master's degrees were handed out to command control ops majors at American Military University.
-Of these students, 33% were women and 25% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 230 people received their master's degree in command control ops from American Military University.
+About 30% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #2